nabe3m/xrpl-dojo/README.md

 - **English**: Full English translation available

 ### 💻 Interactive Code Examples
-- JavaScript/TypeScript examples for all concepts
+- JavaScript examples for all concepts
 - Step-by-step tutorials with executable code
 - Real-world use cases and best practices